naoina/kocha/docs/routing.md

 # Routing <a id="Routing"></a>

 Routing will bridge the requested path and [Controller]({{ page.root }}/docs/controller.html).
-Basically, route and Controller is paired, so never run any Controller if not routing.
+Basically, route and Controller are paired, so never run any Controller if routing is not defined.

 ## Route definition <a id="Route-definition"></a>

-The routes define in `config/routes.go`.
+You can define routing in `config/routes.go`.

 ```go
 package config